harsul/Motmetrics/README.md

 * Copy the **results.txt** inside the same folder

-* Open Python and run the code
+* Open Python and run the command